light-tech/ROS2-On-iOS/MACOS.md

 If you want to save yourself one full working day, you can use [our release](https://github.com/light-tech/ROS2-On-iOS/releases) built on GitHub Action server.

- *  If you download the file from a browser, it will be put in quarantine so you need to `xattr -d com.apple.quarantine FILE` before extraction.
+ *  If you download the file from a browser, it will be put in quarantine so you need to `xattr -d com.apple.quarantine DOWNLOADED_FILE` before extraction.
  *  To avoid that thank to [this discussion thread](https://developer.apple.com/forums/thread/703523), you could open the terminal and do
     ```shell
     curl -OL https://github.com/light-tech/ROS2-On-iOS/releases/download/humble-macos/ros2_macOS.tar.xz